spring-projects/spring-net/readme.txt

 * IoCQuickStart.AppContext - Show use of various IApplicationContext features.
 * IoCQuickStart.EventRegistry - Show use of loosely coupled eventing features.
 * AopQuickStart - Show use of AOP features.
+* CachingQuickStart - Show use of Caching abstraction.
 * SpringAir - Show use of Spring.Web features.
 * Calculator - Show use of Spring.Services features.
 * WebQuickStart - Show step by step usage of Spring.Web features.